im-dravo/weather-forecast/README.md

 TIP: if you're running the app locally, Please make sure PostgreSQL database is running (local installation or on docker)

+### Testing the app

+The postman collection is added to test the API.
+(Although its not very extensive, considering the time factor)

 # Docs generation